WallStFam/gas-optimization/Article.md

 | Mint 10  | 560.370   | 74.048  | 486.322!    |
 | Mint 100 | 5.603.700 | 250.808 | 5.352.892!! |

 So...
-How did they achieve this lower gas cost?
+How did they achieve this much lower gas cost?

 The way they did it is straightforward to understand: